masak/strangelyconsistent-blog-posts/i-made-the-bel-reader-50-times-slower-epoq-diary-008.markdown

 But in the short run, something that I ended up calling "fastfuncs".
 Think of them as a manual stopgap that exists while we're all eagerly waiting for the compiler.

-A fastfunc is a Perl sub that does the same job as the Bel function, but without all the superfluous call, and without the interpreter overhead.
+A fastfunc is a Perl sub that does the same job as the Bel function, but without all the superfluous calls, and without the interpreter overhead.
 The Bel interpreter knows to go look for a fastfunc (cleverly hidden invisibly "inside" a normal Bel function, in a kind of pocket dimension) and prefer it if it's there.
 The general contract is that you'll never know you're running a fastfunc; everything behaves the same, but is faster.

 But a "funny" thing happened: the calling convention overhead that I set out to eliminate in the manually written Perl functions, instead manifested as massively duplicated code.
 You inline enough function calls, you end up doing the moral equivalent of Ctrl+C Ctrl+V all over the place.